1. MORE PROOF… BUT OF WHAT?

 This genre of YouTube video is called “Subliminals”.
 Read the instructions on the Subliminal Video called “GROW EXTREMELY TALLER IN 10 MINUTES SUBLIMINAL – Height Booster!” (with 85, 594 views, thus far; 711 “likes” and 20 dislikes):

 “This video has affirmations designed to get Extremely fast subliminal results.
 This is for anyone who Is interested in growing extremely taller and increasing their height dramatically.
 Listen to this 10 minute audio 3-6 times a day at least.
 Listen More than 6 times for even faster results.
 You can listen while doing other activities as well.”

-Is the bridge of your nose asymmetrical and not quite thin enough?
-Watch the following video…
+Is the bridge of your nose not quite thin enough?
+Just watch the following video…

 3. BACK WHEN HAVING NOTHING TO SAY CAME WITH NO OBLIGATION TO SAY IT…